1234 19th Street Northwest Suite 604 Washington, DC 20036

 What you eat plays a significant role in how long your dental bridge lasts.
 Sticky or overly hard foods can put unnecessary stress on the bridge, potentially causing damage or loosening the structure.
 Try to avoid chewing ice, hard candies, and popcorn kernels.
 Sticky foods like caramel or chewing gum can dislodge or tug at the bridge, weakening the bond over time.

 Opt for a balanced diet that supports oral health.
-Foods rich in calcium and vitamin D promote strong bones and teeth, while fruits and vegetables help stimulate saliva production, which naturally cleans your mouth.
-Drinking plenty of water also helps rinse away food particles and maintain a healthy oral environment.
+Foods rich in calcium and vitamin D promote strong bones and teeth.
+Fruits and vegetables help stimulate saliva production, which naturally cleans your mouth.
+We also recommend that you drink plenty of water.
+Staying hydrated helps rinse away food particles and maintain a healthy oral environment.

 Schedule Regular Dental Visits